Catradora/js621/README.md

 The purpose of this API wrapper is to provide a user-friendly means for getting and changing information stored on the e621.net server, e.g. downloading posts, uploading posts, creating pools, etc.

+# Caveats

+This wrapper is complete insofar as it wraps each method of the e621.net API as specified on the website's API reference.
+However, due to the nature of the website, not all methods are possible to test.
+Namely, the methods which are unverified are those methods which change state on the website, e.g. creating posts, creating pools, etc.

+This is due to the fact that the website prevents users from deleting posts, i.e. if one were to fully test `Posts.create({})`, one would have to create a post on the website which they could not subsequently delete, which would require site moderator attention.

+As such, if problems arise and implementation details are incorrect, _please_ create an issue and explain the problem and a proposed solution.
+Without real users testing this API wrapper, it is impossible to verify it works as intended.

+Further, the API itself is still under development.
+As such, the endpoints are subject to change.
+This wrapper cannot be fully stable until development is finished on the API itself.

 # Usage

 The API wrapper is designed to be easy-to-use.